Iris oratoria female

-I. oratoria has developed two survival strategies which may have contributed to the expansion of this species beyond its original range, and its success in areas formerly occupied by other mantids such as Stagmomantis carolina.
+Two novel I. oratoria survival strategies may have contributed to the expansion of this species beyond its original range, and its success in areas formerly occupied by other mantids such as Stagmomantis carolina.
 Firstly, this species is capable of parthenogenic reproduction when males are scarce.
 Secondly, additional I. oratoria nymphs may emerge from their oothecae in the second season after the egg case is produced, i.e., when their siblings are already grown and are producing their own offspring.

 Only registered TrekNature members may rate photo notes.

 |You must be logged in to start a discussion.|

 - [2016-08-30 5:40]